 There are about 150 caves in Rakovica, most of which are still being explored.
 Some of the ones that are located at a greater depth are very rich in water, while others feature an amazing abundance of dripstones and archaeological remains.
 Due to the inaccessibility of the terrain, one of the rare caves that are available for the viewing pleasure of visitors are none other than Barać Caves.
 According to the locals, there exist two theories on how they were given their name.
 The first says that a villager named Barać heroically defeated a burly Ottoman soldier on the field in front of the caves, while the second says that, during the era of the Austro-Hungarian Monarchy, Hungarian soldiers referred to them as – friendly caves (barát = friend)!

-Caves on the territory of the Significant Landscape of Barać Caves
+Caves on the territory of the Protected Landscape of Barać Caves

 The entrances to the cave structures are located within a relatively small range of altitudes, from 295 to 345 metres, which is to be expected due to the relative flatness of the relief where caves predominate.
 One of the caves functions as a ponor (intermittently), two are springs (permanent), five used to be springs but are dry today, and only one of them has no paleohydrological function, past or present.